minglumlu/xen-api/doc/content/design/trusted-certificates.md

 Regarding the "User-configurable", when it is "yes", it means a user can only install and remove the file via APIs; when it is "no", it means the user can't install or remove it even via APIs.
 In any cases, a user can't change the certificate files directly.

-For backwards compatibility, when a trusted certificate is being installed via "pool.install_ca_certificate" but with an empty "purpose", the trusted certificate will be stored as "Trusted Default" and "Default Bundle".
+When a trusted certificate is being installed via "pool.install_ca_certificate" but with an empty "purpose", the trusted certificate will be stored in the existing "Trusted Default" and "Default Bundle" for general purpose.
+There is no general‑purpose store for trusted peer certificates, because each peer certificate is specific to a single server and therefore unsuitable for a shared trust bundle for general purpose.
 The pool "Trusted Pool" and "Pool Bundle" are for host-to-host TLS communications within a pool.
 This design doesn't change them.

 When the "purpose" is not empty, the stores for the certificates installed via "pool.install_ca_certificate" or "pool.install_peer_certificate" are defined as:
 | Name | Filesystem location | User-configurable | Used for |